USER MANUAL CZ-RTW1 PANASONIC

 1.1 > Weekly timer

-Once the weekly timer is set up, User can edit from Quick Menu.
+Once the weekly timer is set up, the user can edit it from the Quick Menu.
 To set up to 6 patterns of operation on a daily basis.

-- Disabled if Heat-Cool SW is select "Yes" or if Force Heater is on.
+- Disabled if Heat-Cool SW is set to "Yes" or if Force Heater is on.

 Timer setup